 The Role of Faith in Memorial Day

-Today, as we pay our respects to those who have given all to their nation, let us ponder how our faith can amplify the meaning of this day.
+As we pay our respects to those who have given all to their nation, let us ponder how our faith can amplify the meaning of this day.
 Have you wondered why few national holidays carry the solemnity of Memorial Day?
 Or why it is as widely celebrated by religious and civil institutions throughout the country?
 What do you think makes Memorial Day different from other national holidays?
 What drives such a vast array of religions and denominations to celebrate this particular day?
 We can find that answer in the holiday’s rich spiritual legacy.
 From its inception in the aftermath of the Civil War, Memorial Day has embodied core aspects of faith: sacrifice, love, and rebirth.

 Memorial Day is deeply rooted within sacrifices made during the Civil War.
 The death of hundreds of thousands of Americans for the unity of their country and the freedom of its residents tie this holiday to the noblest principles of selflessness and patriotism.
 This sacrifice is reminiscent of religious martyrdom.
 Sacrifice carries potent spiritual symbolism, evoking Moses’ Exodus, the migration from Mecca and the figure of Christ.
 Throughout the States’ history of conflict since the Civil War, the image of the fallen soldier as a martyr has been solidified.